sabaemi/DataMining-Preprocessing/README.md

-In this implementation

-Display of outliers by the boxplot diagram that is included in the desired folder test
+This implementation is for preprocessig Divar dataset in following steps:

+1. Finding min, max, mean, median and mod of each feature.
+2. Displaying outliers using the boxplot diagram.
+3. Checking data completeness in three methods.
+4. Finding type of each feature.